rvd2pwipwip/Coffee_Machine/README.md

 2. Run PullStringsFromLokalise.bat
 3. Navigate to lokalie/values
 4. Copy block of strings (excluding resource tags) and paste in strings-{lang}.xml everywhere there is a <!-- LOKALISE --> comment (replace block)

--There are strings that are not in lokalise because they are specific to amazon fire tv
+There are strings that are not in lokalise because they are specific to amazon fire tv